nfa04/studezy-studyplatform/README.md

 #### Configuring sendmail
 You should then proceed to configure your PHP-sendmail component.
 Please follow the official PHP-Manual for information on how to set this up.

+#### Setting up TLS
+Using TLS for modern webapps is highly advised and so you should definitely consider configuring your Apache instance inside the container to use it.
+Some functions will not even work without it.
+Please read the official Apache Documentation on how to set this up and supply the certificates into the container.

 #### Setting up other components
 To set up the other required components, please read:
 - https://github.com/nfa04/docs-studezy-s3/blob/main/README.md
 - https://github.com/nfa04/studezy-chat/blob/main/README.md

 #### Running the container
 You can run this container like any other docker container.
-Make sure to bind port 80 to any port on your host machine you would like.
+Make sure to bind port 80 (and 443 if you enabled TLS) to any port on your host machine you would like.

 #### Checking your installation
 Go to your browser and open the host:port you deployed your docker container to.
 You should see the landing page.